linkja/linkja-salt-engine/README.md

 ```
  -sf,--siteFile <arg>              The path to a file containing the site definitions
- -prv,--privateKey <arg>           The path to your private key file for the existing project
  -salt,--saltFile <arg>            The path to your encrypted salt file for the existing project
 ```